Stay (Faraway, So Close!): Live performances

 "Stay (Faraway, So Close!)" debuted on 31 July 1993 in Stockholm, Sweden, on the fourth leg of the Zoo TV Tour.
 It was performed at all remaining concerts on the tour.
-It was not played on the PopMart Tour.
+It was not played on the 1997-1998 PopMart Tour.
 "Stay (Faraway, So Close!)" returned to the live setting on 20 April 2001 in San Jose, California, on the first leg of the Elevation Tour, making it the first song from Zooropa to be played in North America.
 It was performed as an acoustic duet by Bono and The Edge.
 The rendition was impromptu and not on the set list, with Bono reading the lyrics from a sheet.
 The song continued to be performed sporadically through the rest of the tour, appearing at 48 of 113 concerts.
-"Stay (Faraway, So Close!)" was not played during the Vertigo Tour, but U2 revived it on the U2 360° Tour.
+One particular concert of note during the Elevation tour, was the band's performance at The Palais in Paris on July 17, 2001.
+Bono announced from the stage "Wim Wenders in the house!"
+He then dedicated the song to Wim and his wife Donata, both in attendance.
+It was an acoustic version with just Bono and Edge performing.
+"Stay (Faraway, So Close!)" was not played during the 2005-2006 Vertigo Tour, but U2 revived it on the 2009-2011 U2 360° Tour.
 It was played sporadically on the first and second leg of the tour, and was a mainstay feature of the fifth leg.
-It was the only song from Zooropa performed by U2 at the Glastonbury Festival in 2011.
-After being absent from the setlists for the entirety of the Innocence + Experience and Joshua Tree 30 tours, it returned for the last 20 concerts of the 2018 Experience + Innocence Tour, when it was performed by the full band and electrically for the first time since the Zoo TV Tour.
+It was the only song from Zooropa performed by U2 at the Glastonbury Festival 2011.
+After being absent from the setlists for the entirety of the 2015 Innocence + Experience and The Joshua Tree 2017 tours, it returned for the last 20 concerts of the 2018 Experience + Innocence Tour, when it was performed by the full band and electrically for the first time since the Zoo TV Tour.
 Bono introduced the song by speaking about how divided the band was in Berlin at the start of the 1990s and how music helped them reconnect.

 Live performances of the song appear on Zoo TV: Live from Sydney (1994), Elevation 2001: Live from Boston (2001), the "Walk On" and "Stuck in a Moment You Can't Get Out Of" singles (2001), Zoo TV Live (2006), and the live album U22 (2012).
 The Zoo TV Live performance is an audio rip of the performance from Zoo TV: Live from Sydney.
-The version on the "Walk On" and "Stuck in a Moment You Can't Get Out Of" singles was recorded in Toronto, Ontario, on 25 May 2001.
+The version on the "Walk On" and "Stuck in a Moment You Can't Get Out Of" singles was recorded in Toronto on 25 May 2001.